Avvvvvvie/beavergang-mc/README.md

 - Take cards hidden, open or dynamic
 - Get yourself different decks with shift

-(A hidden card shows the back of the card on both sides.
-This way neither you or other players know what card it is.)
+A hidden card shows the back of the card on both sides.
+This way neither you or other players know what card it is.
+If you take cards hidden/open, they will automatically be hidden/open in your hand, no matter how the card was placed.

 ## Controls: